shonry271192/-/_posts/2017-05-22-Linux-Magazines-Download-Script.md

 }
 {%endhighlight%}

-New issues of Linux Voice no longer available as it merged to Linux Magazine but it worth downloading the previous issues as a Linux enthusiast.
+New issues of Linux Voice is no longer available as it merged to Linux Magazine but it worth downloading the previous issues as a Linux enthusiast.